 The Know Your Neighbors Grant Program is program designed to help neighbors better connect with each other while strengthening community and improving the quality of life and neighborhoods in Palo Alto.
-The City Council approved the program on May 5, 2014.
+In 2014, the City Council approved the program on May 5, 2014.
 A copy of the staff report can be found here.
 We look forward to updating the City Council in spring 2015 to obtain authorization for the 2015 program.

 1. Build sense of community.
 2. Develop or renew neighborhood relationships.
 3. Encourage interaction between generations and cultures.
 4. Develop collaborative partnerships between Palo Alto neighborhoods and the City.